403(b) Retirement Plan

 All regular (i.e. non-temporary) employees are eligible and encouraged to make voluntary salary reduction contributions on a tax-deferred basis.
 Employee contributions may begin on the first day of the month following the start of employment.
 Temporary employees are not eligible to participate in the Plan.

 Beginning on the first day of the month following one year of service, full-time employees are eligible to receive University contributions to the Plan.
 Specifically, the University will contribute seven percent of the regular salary of each full-time employee.
 In addition, the University will match the contribution of each eligible participant who has satisfied the one year requirement, up to an additional three percent.

-Effective June 1, 2012, the University introduced a three-year cliff vesting schedule for new employees.
 The term “vesting” is used to define the percentage of an account balance to which a participant is entitled.
 A three-year cliff vesting schedule means the participant is zero percent vested after years one and two, and then 100% vested after completing three years (36 months) of benefit-eligible service.
 Vesting only applies to University contributions, including matching contributions.
 Any monies that a participant contributes are immediately fully vested.

 Employees who were employed immediately prior to Saint Joseph's University on a full-time basis by a public or private educational institution offering a baccalaureate or advanced degree will be credited with their service at that institution for the purpose of vesting.

 Employees must provide the Office of Human Resources with a letter from the former institution(s) stating the dates of prior full-time benefits eligible service.